 For this single-day, outpatient procedure, the patient is fitted with a head frame for immobilization.
 Pins designed specifically for the frame fasten the head frame to the skull.
 The head frame helps guide beams from a radioactive source (cobalt-60) to the desired location.

 The Department of Radiation Oncology is one of the leading facilities in the world for treatment of tumors in the body using SBRT.
-At our main clinic in the Moncrief Radiation Oncology Building, stereotactic radiosurgery is performed using the Elekta Synergy-S linear accelerator.
+At our main clinic in the Moncrief Radiation Oncology Building, stereotactic radiosurgery is performed using the newest generation Elekta Agility linear accelerator.

 UT Southwestern Medical Center was the first institution in North America to install Vero, an advanced system for delivering noninvasive radiation treatment to cancer patients.